Establishing new headspace services

 It will use Orygen’s Early Psychosis Prevention and Intervention Centre (EPPIC) model.

-The free and confidential service is expected to be established by commissioned service provider EACH from late 2024.
+The free and confidential service will be established by commissioned service provider EACH.
 EACH will work with young people, local communities, Primary Health Tasmania, Orygen, headspace National, and Tasmania’s existing headspace service providers to establish and operate the new service.